harenbergsd/ett-vid-clipper/README.md

 You can see example output in `data/wlad_vs_natping_output.mp4`, which was created by running `python clipper.py data/wlad_vs_natping.mp4 --outclips`.
 In this case, the script is removing all down-time where action does not occur (about 35% of the video).

-**This will not work well for videos with commentary**.
+**This will not work well for videos with commentary or mic audio**.
 The model has not been trained on videos commentary and thus will not be able to detect sounds properly.

 ## Overview